-The NSF Center for Integrated Pest Management (CIPM) at North Carolina State University partners with numerous federal, state, international and industry stakeholders in over 40 projects to develop innovative solutions and address challenges of invasive and domestic pests.
+The Center for Integrated Pest Management (CIPM) at North Carolina State University partners with numerous federal, state, international and industry stakeholders in over 40 projects to develop innovative solutions and address challenges of invasive and domestic pests.
 Our current project areas include Regulatory Pest Informatics, Strategic Pest Management, and Social-Ecological Pest Analytics.

 In addition to these project areas, we aid stakeholders with proposal and project management at local, regional, national and international levels.
 We also conduct training for professionals in pest risk analysis, database management, predictive models, and other topics as requested by our stakeholders.